KellStauffer/KellStauffer/README.md

 # KellStauffer

-This is the personal repository for McKell Woodland.
+This is the personal repository for McKell Woodland (previously Stauffer).
 It contains the code for a few of my very early deep learning projects (2017).

 ## code